Part 1 of a 4 part series on Rum.

 How Rum Is Made

 When it comes to this up and coming spirit, the standard distillation approaches apply but you’re simply starting with a sugar cane related feedstock.
-Unlike grains the sugar is already readily available for distillation so there’s no need to use enzymes to break down the sugars.
-Just put the molasses or evaporated cane juice into the still and get distilling!
+Unlike grains the sugar is already readily available for distillation so there’s no need to use enzymes or cooking it to break down the sugars but you do still need to add yeast to ferment the cane juice or molasses.
+Then, once fermented put the wash into the still and get distilling!
 With rum, though, you want to preserve the complexity of the flavor profile whereas with things like vodka or gin you may want to make as clean of a distillate as possible.
 So this often means using fewer plates in your still when distilling rum so that you don’t distill all that flavor out along the way.

 Time to Get Sipping…